robert-mcdermott/rag_webquery/README.md

 ### **More complicated usage**:

-In this example I'll be using the very powerful "Mixtral 8x7B" model, so first I'll need to pull it:
+In this example I'll be using the powerful "Mixtral 8x7B" model.
+First, I'll need to pull it via Ollama (if not already done previously):

 ```bash
 ollama pull mixtral:latest
 ```

-Then I can use it with a custom system message that instructs it perform the role of a data extraction expert that only responds with JSON formatted output.
-Then I ask it about Ukraine's demographics, which it will extract from the website content and provide a JSON representation of.
+Then I'll specify a custom system message that instructs the LLM to perform in the role of a data extraction expert that only responds with JSON formatted output.
+Then I ask it about Ukraine's demographics, which it will extract from the website contents and provide a JSON representation of.

 ```bash
 rag-webquery https://en.wikipedia.org/wiki/Ukraine \